 It’s a poignant beginning to this session, on the heels of the rough day prior.
 Paul has very much alluded that “The Long and Winding Road” is about the splintering of the group — although the song itself wasn’t really new.
 Instead it was a few months old, a product to the White Album sessions, and one he said he wrote channeling Ray Charles.

-He says as much on the brand-new official Let it Be … Naked site (in an interview that was probably from the record’s original release in 2003, not from 2013, I’d guess), repeating the point about “writing as” Ray Charles, but stopping short of saying “The Long and Winding Road” is about his relationship with the group.
+He says as much on the brand-new official Let it Be … Naked site (Note from 2018 — it’s since vanished from the web) — in an interview that was probably from the record’s original release in 2003, not from 2013, I’d guess, repeating the point about “writing as” Ray Charles, but stopping short of saying “The Long and Winding Road” is about his relationship with the group.

 On the heels of saying that people read a lot into “Two of Us” being about him and John when it was actually written for Linda, Paul does leave the door open about what exactly “The Long and Winding Road” was about: